Kotlin/kotlinx.coroutines/coroutines-guide.md

 thread, but the identifier of the currently executing coroutine is appended to it.
 This identifier is consecutively assigned to all created coroutines when debugging mode is turned on.

-You can read more about debugging facilities in documentation for `newCoroutineContext` function.
+You can read more about debugging facilities in the documentation for `newCoroutineContext` function.

 ### Jumping between threads